 4.1 The University defines a bribe is an inducement or reward offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage.

-5. Gifts and Hospitality offered or received by individual staff members
+5. Gifts and Hospitality offered to, or by, individual staff members

-5.1 Key Considerations
+5.1 Key responsibilities